vbr-calc/vbr/docs/_pages/vbrmethods/support/support.md

     % ----------
     % J1
     %   real part of complex compliance.
 Assumes frequency dependence is store
     %   in final index.
+Can be matrix of any size, but frequency index assumed to be
+    %   the final dimension.
     % J2
     %   imaginary part of complex compliance.
 Assumes frequency dependence is store
     %   in final index.
+Same sie as J1
     % f_Hz
-    %   frequency (NOT angular frequency)
+    %   frequency (NOT angular frequency).
+If a matrix, should be the same
+    %   size as the final dimension of J1 and J2.
     % Gu
-    %   unrelaxed modulus
+    %   unrelaxed modulus.
+If a matrix, should be the same size as the non-frequency
+    %   indices of J1, J2 (i.e., if J1 is of size (10, 10, 5), Gu should be size (10, 10))
     % maxwell_time
-    %   the maxwell time
+    %   the maxwell time.
+If a matrix, should be the same size as the non-frequency
+    %   indices of J1, J2 (i.e., if J1 is of size (10, 10, 5), maxwell_time should be size (10, 10))
     %
     % Returns
     % -------